loretoparisi/netflix_challenge/data/good_predictions/README.txt

         * SVDPP_GAMMA_P_U = 0.007
         * SVDPP_GAMMA_Y_J = 0.007
     * Learning rate decay: 0.9 for all LRs.

+And the following initializations were used:
+    * userFacMat and itemFacMat's entries were randomly initialized to (rand() % 4500 + 500) * 0.000001235 * copysign(1.0, coinFlip(engine))
+      where the "copysign" part just generates a random sign.
+    * bUser, bItem, and yMat were initialized to zero.

 TIMESVDPP_QUAL_7.547: This was generated on May 11 at 4:50 am.
 Time-SVD++